- A good collaboration tool has all the features necessary to enable teams to communicate efficiently and fast.

 When calls are failing to ring the desktop, make sure no network issue is interfering.
 Follow the above procedure instead of waiting for that annoying notification of another missed call.

 Microsoft Teams is turning into the primary client for Intelligent Communications in Office 365.
-There’s no surprise that it’s offering calling options such as call queues, auto-attendant, consultative transfer.
+There’s no surprise that it’s offering calling options such as call queues, auto-attendant, and consultative transfer.

 The ability to forward a call to a group and out of office support, or even to bring your own telephone service to Teams are just some of the reasons why more and more people make the jump to Microsoft’s collaboration platform.